 Should I Choose Cosmetic Bonding or Veneers?

 Cosmetic Bonding And Veneers Canton Mi DentistsYou do not have to go through life hiding your smile.
-If you have a chipped, cracked, or discolored tooth (or teeth) cosmetic dentistry can help you regain lost confidence with procedures like dental bonding and porcelain veneers.
+If you have chipped, cracked, or discolored teeth, our Canton cosmetic dentists can help you regain lost confidence with procedures like dental bonding and porcelain veneers.

-Both porcelain veneers and dental bonding have their merits.
-The two procedures treat many of the same cosmetic issues, but one might fit your needs more than the other depending on your preferences.
+Both dental veneers and cosmetic bonding have their merits.
+The two procedures treat many of the same cosmetic issues but one might fit your needs more than the other depending on your preferences.
+For example, you have a small piece of a tooth missing and want a quick solution.
+In this case, bonding would be more appropriate and the application of veneers would make less sense.

-It’s important to discuss each of them with our dentists.
-We can determine what is best based on your specific needs.
+It’s important to discuss both options with our dentists prior to any decision.
+We can take a closer look at your smile and determine what is best based on your specific situation.

 Benefits of veneers include: